gthvn1/justatest.pq/Readme.md

 # Intro

 - This is the repo to keep track of guilt patchqueue of [justatest](https://github.com/gthvn1/justatest)
-- Currently it is based on master
+- Currently it is based on v0.2

 # Setup